 The Master of Arts in Secondary Education consists of a set of core course requirements, area of emphasis requirements, and a capstone experience.
 All students must complete 15 hours of coursework in research, growth and development, technology, instructional methods and assessment.
 Each student must also select an area of emphasis consisting of 18 hours of required and elective coursework.
 The capstone experience is the program component through which students demonstrate their ability to synthesize and apply the problem solving, research and writing capabilities developed throughout the program.
 Students also will meet the comprehensive assessment requirement through the framework of the capstone experience.

-TOTAL 39

-Capstone Experience .
-6

-Area of Emphasis 18

-CI 623 or 624 or approved methods course; EDF 612 or CI 610 or CI 501 15

 Core Subjects: EDF 621 or 625; EDF 616; CIEC 530 or 534 or 600 or 660;